Data-Science-Society-UCR/template-Parkinson-Risk/README.md

     * Store the transformed training and test features in new variables (e.g. `X_scaled_train` and `X_scaled_test`).
 Feel free to choose other meaningful names.

 > [!IMPORTANT]
-> When completed, Insert a code block that combines the 3rd, 4th, and 5th step code.
-Above the code block add a header "Splitting Data into train and test sets & scaling and fitting the data", then comment out the instructions above.
+> When completed, insert a code block that combines the 3rd, 4th, and 5th step code.
+Above the code block, add a header "Splitting Data into train and test sets & scaling and fitting the data", then comment out the instructions above.

 6. A linear kernel is useful when the data is linearly separable, meaning a straight-line decision boundary can effectively classify the data.
-You may also want to experiment with other kernels, such as 'rbf' or 'poly' to see how they impact performance.
+You may also want to experiment with other kernels, such as 'rbf' or 'poly', to see how they impact performance.

 ```python
 m = SVC(kernel = 'linear')